Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Inducing Vomiting in Dogs With Hydrogen Peroxide: Safety Concerns

-When your dog ingests something dangerous, you may decide to try hydrogen peroxide as a treatment to induce vomiting.
+As the saying goes, "Too much of a good thing can do more harm than good."
+When your dog ingests something dangerous, you might try using hydrogen peroxide to induce vomiting.
 If you are wondering whether it's possible to give too much hydrogen peroxide, the answer is both yes and no. The truth is that there are several variables that determine a safe dose of hydrogen peroxide.

 Here we will discuss:

 - What it is and how it works.

 - What to do if you give too much.

 Use Caution When Administering Hydrogen Peroxide to a Dog